School / Prep

 Training benefits

-- A multi-disciplinary teaching team with diverse backgrounds
+- A multidisciplinary teaching team with diverse backgrounds

-- Innovative teaching methods (serious game)
+- Innovative teaching methods (serious games)

 Program

-- 9% Biochemistry and food technology
+- 9% Biochemistry and food technologies

 - 9% Food microbiology